Nevskjij/bliss-autopricer/README.md

 - **Dashboard Overview:** View and filter items by status: Outdated, Current, and Unpriced.
 - **Pricelist Management:** Add, remove, and edit items and bounds directly in the table.
 - **Queue System:** Review and apply pending actions, which will trigger a PM2 restart for changes to take effect.
-- **Navigation Bar:** Access price list, bounds editing, key price graphs, profit/loss, trade history, and logs.
+- **Navigation Bar:** Access price list, bounds editing, key price graphs, profit/loss, trade history, logs, and **bot configuration**.
+- **Dynamic Bot Paths:** All routes now automatically use the currently selected bot's configuration.

 ### How to Use